Centropy4u/Centropy-Tele-Tag/README.md

 ## Credits

-Created as a custom game project with teleportation mechanics, featuring multiple landscapes and day/night cycles.
+Created as a custom game project by Mika Eichhoff - www.centropy4u.com